vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 * pauseCapital - pause all mints and redeems
 * unpauseCapital - allow all mints and redeems

-### The risk associated with Asset depeg
+### Depeg Risk

 Any reduction in the value of the underlying stablecoins will have a corresponding impact on the value of OUSD.
-It is worth noting that although OUSD aims to maintain a 1:1 relationship between its supply and the number of supporting stablecoins, there is no guarantee regarding which stablecoins will form this backing, nor their value.
+Although OUSD aims to maintain a 1:1 relationship between its supply and the quantity of underlying stablecoins, there is no guarantee regarding which stablecoins will form this backing, nor their value.
 Additionally, each supported stablecoin introduces a level of counter-party risk that should not be underestimated.

 > OUSD rebasing will only increase supply since the amount of OUSD minted is tied to the realized gains earned by the underlying strategies.
 Your principal is protected as long as nothing goes wrong with the underlying lending/AMM and stablecoin protocols.
 Your OUSD balance will never decrease, but the value could drop if there's a failure in the underlying systems.
 >
 > Source: [OUSD Docs](https://docs.ousd.com/core-concepts/elastic-supply)

-**OUSD Third-party platform risk**

 OUSD is built on top of other DeFi platforms like Aave, Compound, and Curve which add additional smart contract risk.
 There are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for OUSD holders.

+The design of OUSD bears resemblance to another stablecoin recently affected by an exploit in its underlying strategy: Angle Protocol's agEUR.
+It similarly deployed agEUR collateral backing into various DeFi protocols, and had funds in Euler when the protocol was [exploited for $197M](https://rekt.news/euler-rekt/).
+This [forced Angle to pause the protocol and agEUR experienced a prolonged depeg](https://twitter.com/LlamaRisk/status/1636460843381723136).
+Fortunately, the attacker has returned most funds, so users will likely be made whole.
+It does serve as a reminder of the dangers involved with aggressive yield-farming strategies, so users should always be aware of their risk exposure in the underlying strategies.

 ## Risk Vectors - Archimedes